SAVE THE DATE! 5th Annual Benefit Dinner

 Helping the Youth of Haiti Build a Sustainable Future

-501 (c) (3) non-profit organization helping the rural people of Haiti develop sanitation, sustainable agriculture and hygiene.
+Youthaiti is a 501 (c) (3) non-profit organization helping the rural people of Haiti develop sanitation, sustainable agriculture and hygiene.

 Our work is centered in the village of Duchity, in the southwestern Haitian province of Grand’Anse – home to the last remaining indigenous forest land in the country.
 Duchity benefits from none of the other aid programs in the nation, most of which are based in Port Au Prince and other cities and population centers.